-There are 3 different kinds of tests that can be conducted on our DNA.
+There are 3 different kinds of tests can be conducted on our DNA.

 3 different types of DNA testing!

 - Autosomal DNA testing (atDNA) – This test is provided by all DNA testing companies and will look at your most recent ancestry.
-For this test both your paternal and maternal roots can be uncovered.
-However, it is only really accurate up to about 4 or 5 generations back.
+For this test, both your paternal and maternal roots can be uncovered.
+However, it is only accurate up to about 4 or 5 generations back.

-- Mitochondrial DNA testing (mtDNA) – The next kind of test looks at your maternal ancestry, and so will look at your your mother’s, mother’s, mother’s, and so on.
-Despite looking at only one particularly line it can be very accurate and go back to about 25 generations back.
+- Mitochondrial DNA testing (mtDNA) – The next kind of test looks at your maternal ancestry, and so will look at your mother’s, mother’s, mother’s, and so on.
+Despite looking at only one particular line it can be very accurate and go back to about 25 generations back.

-Home DNA do offer each of these tests, although these tests are not offered as a complete package.
+Home DNA does offer each of these tests, although these tests are not offered as a complete package.

 Other testing companies can give you all 3 tests under one deal though.

-So, it really does depend what you want from a test.
+So, it does depend on what you want from a test.